genewang/EDGAR/EXTRACTION_README.md

 ### "OPENAI_API_KEY not found"
 - Create `.env` file with your OpenAI API key
 - Or export: `export OPENAI_API_KEY=your_key`
+- Or use `--use-ollama` flag to use local Ollama server instead

+### "Ollama support requested but llama-index-llms-ollama is not installed"
+- Install: `pip install llama-index-llms-ollama`
+- Make sure Ollama server is running: `ollama serve`
+- Verify model is available: `ollama list`
+- Check Ollama server URL matches (default: `http://localhost:11434`)

 ### Low Accuracy
 - Check ground truth values are correct